 Research areas include qualitative research of refugees (Somali, Bantu, Iraqi) perceptions of health and illness and the health care encounter.
-Water birth is a current research focus as well.

 - PhD, Nursing, University of Utah.
 Project: Experiences and Perceptions of Iraqi Muslim Refugee Women and Primary Health Care Providers in the Health Care Encounter